mdarlow/Internship-C-Sharp/README.md

 ### Upgrade Award Index Page

-For this Story, my task was to create code that italicizes a recipient's name and places an information icon next to it if the recipient has an associated Cast Member.
+My task was to create code that italicizes a recipient's name and places an information icon next to it if the recipient has an associated Cast Member.
 Selecting the icon displays a modal containing information on that Cast Member, selecting anywhere outside of the modal closes it, and selecting the photo takes the user to that Cast Member's details page.

 #### Screenshot before clicking on the icon: